meircif/lumi-lang/docs/memory-management.rst

 .. _memory-management-3:

-Maximum flexibility - but with performance issues
+Maximum Flexibility - but with performance issues
 -------------------------------------------------
 Lumi will allow declaring a reference as garbage-collected, which will allow passing references freely without limitation.
 The memory will only be cleared